hari255/Deep-Learning/README.md

 So, get ready for a magical journey where we make online shopping super fun and easy! 🌟✨ Get ready to discover some awesome stuff made just for you! 🚀🛍️

+# 3. H2O AutoML

+AutoML Using H2O

+What is Auto ML?

+Automated machine learning (AutoML) is the process of automating the tasks of applying machine learning to real-world problems.

+AutoML, short for Automated Machine Learning, refers to the process of automating various aspects of machine learning model development and deployment.

+AutoML typically automates the following aspects of the machine learning workflow:

+Data Preprocessing Feature Selection hyperparameter Tuning Evaluation Deployment

+...
+Uh, that's a lot.!

+Also, it can interpret results. :)

+h2o-logo

+H2O offers many solutions to the day-to-day problems that data scientists and machine learning engineers face.
+It saves a lot of time during pre-processing, tuning, and evaluation. https://h2o.ai/company/

 Thank you! :)